vbrabandt2005/42_Wolfsburg-VB/README.md

 ## Note

-Due to personal reasons I'm no longer a student at 42 Wolfsburg, so no projects or fixes will be made to this repo.
+Due to personal reasons I'm no longer a student at 42 Wolfsburg, so no projects or fixes will be made to this repo in the foreseen future.

 ## Licence